 10. Being coachable

 Whenever you work with a musical director, a band, a coach – it’s good when you can cooperate in a constructive way to get the best results.
+Be open minded.
+If you disagree, keep it to yourself.
+Think about what they said – maybe it makes some sense after all.
 Work with people you admire.
 Work with the best you can afford.

 11. Discipline and drive

 Always nurture your talent, nurture your skills, nurture your body and your mind.
 Drink water.
 Exercise.
 Think good thoughts.
 Keep developing, get yourself out there, keep the faith.

 Always be on time, have your stuff organized, dress sharply, brush your teeth, get your act together, smell great.
 (For men: wear Hugo Boss, Dior or Guerlain – and be sure that I follow you the whole day.
 For women: I’m notorious for paying attention to your latest perfumes…)